madoldeng/LetterFinderApp/README.md

 # LetterFinderApp
-An app that requests users to type a phrase and list of letters.
-The request is processed and letters in their phrase (if applicable) are returned to user.
+An app that allows users to type a phrase and list of letters and returns matching letters found in their phrase (if applicable).